-Using bee smokers the right way can make the difference between a successful inspection and getting stung.
+Using bee smokers correctly could make the difference between a successful inspection and getting stung.
 To get the best out of this tool, follow this advice.

-- Smokers get really hot so handle them with care.
+- Smokers get hot, so handle them with care.

-- Only use a few puffs of smoke unless they’re acting aggressively.
+- Only use a few puffs of smoke unless the bees are acting aggressively.
 Too much smoke can contaminate the honey.

-- Smoke can help in a tense situation, so if you get stung be sure to smoke the area.
+- Smoke can help in a tense situation, so if you get stung, smoke the area.

 - Test the smoke’s temperature before using it on the hive.

-- Pack in as much fuel as possible to avoid re-fuelling halfway through an inspection.
+- Pack as much fuel as possible to avoid re-fuelling halfway through an inspection.

-- Always inspect hives calmly and gently, even when smoke has been used.
+- Always inspect hives calmly and gently, even when smoke is present.

-- When packing in fuel, make sure it doesn’t obstruct the air flowing from the bellows.
+- When packing in fuel, ensure it doesn’t obstruct the air flowing from the bellows.

 How to make a bee smoker

-While it’s easy to find a smoker in stores, you can also make your own DIY smoker with some based tools and materials.
+While it’s easy to find a smoker in stores, it’s possible to make your own DIY smoker with some based tools and materials.
 Check out this video which shows you a super-easy way to construct a smoker.